|

 The Elena Sweater is knit simply with a 2 x 2 ribbing.
 The main sweater is knit in stockinette stitch.

 The v-neck is simple to achieve with decreases.
 So you’ll need to know (or learn) how to knit two together.
+I link up some tutorials for you in the stitches section too.

 Never Miss a Pattern